jljohnson1454/book-search-engine/README.md

 # Book Search Engine

 ## Purpose
 This is a fully functioning book search application where you can add a user, login, and save searched books.
-The app was originally developed with a RESTful API but I have converted it to use GraphQL.
+The app was originally developed using a RESTful API but I have converted it to use GraphQL.

 ## Built With
   MERN